hapax/hapax.github.io/assets/simple-physics.md

 conclusion in (c)?
 </span>

-This exercise can be generalised to give the *Second Law of Thermodynamics*, but we leave that for another time.
+This exercise can be supercharged to give the *Second Law of Thermodynamics*, but we leave that for another time.

 ---